-Not too long ago I indulged my habit in both the Timbavati Game Reserve of South Africa and Kenya’s Amboseli National Park— two very different, but equally stunning locations —during a two-week photographic safari with Wild Eye.
+Not too long ago I indulged my habit in both the Timbavati Game Reserve of South Africa and Kenya’s Amboseli National Park— two very different, but equally stunning locations —during a two-week photographic safari.

 Rockfig Jr.—named for the tree under which her mother was born—is an extraordinary leopard with aquamarine eyes.
 We came upon her after she fed on an impala, relaxing in the grass before digging in again. ~ Timbavati Game Reserve